stephentriphahn/record-clj/captainslog.md

 I am thinking of passing in a render-function to the render multi-method.
 That would make it more testable, and would separate the data sorting logic and the rendering (println) logic.

+Moving on to wiring everything together.
+The requirements specify a REST api be built as well in the same codebase.
+Should the `-main` function run the logic to display the veiws on the terminla AND start up the web server?
+Or should this be a flag when running the app from the command line?  for now, I decided to have the main function read the files and output all 3 views of the data, and then start the web server.
+This logic should be easy to change later.